-The CPUC's preliminary analysis of the PSP portfolio indicates there is sufficient space for new resources on the existing transmission system, with only small and limited transmission upgrades needed by 2032.
-This finding will be validated at a more granular level, when the CAISO studies the transmission needed to accommodate the PSP portfolio in the 2022-2023 TPP.
+The CPUC's preliminary analysis of the PSP portfolio points to six transmission capability exceedances in six areas in CAISO.
+According to CAISO estimates, these exceedances could potentially be alleviated by transmission upgrades providing an estimated additional 13,000 - 17,000 MW of transmission capability and costs an estimated \$1.2 - 1.8 billion.
+This finding will be assessed at a more granular level, when the CAISO studies the transmission needed to accommodate the PSP portfolio in the 2022-2023 TPP.

-- CAISO's TPP process ensures that PSP resources inform CAISO's transmission planning, and facilitates the ٠ buildout of a transmission grid ready to accommodate the electric generation required to meet state policy goals. - The Decision also delegates to Commission staff to explore with California Energy Commission (CEC) and CAISO staff the development of a policy-driven sensitivity portfolio designed around a lower (30 MMT) GHG emissions limit and the use of "high electrification" demand assumptions in the 2022-2023 TPP.
+- CAISO's TPP process ensures that PSP resources inform CAISO's transmission planning, and facilitates the buildout of a transmission grid ready to accommodate the electric generation required to meet state policy goals. - The Decision also delegates to Commission staff to explore with California Energy Commission (CEC) and • CAISO staff the development of a policy-driven sensitivity portfolio designed around a lower (30 MMT) GHG emissions limit and the use of "high electrification" demand assumptions in the 2022-2023 TPP.
 This portfolio would allow the CAISO to test the transmission buildout needed to accommodate higher penetrations of zero-emissions resources and increased load from the electrification of buildings and transportation.